 For greater visibility into your application delivery environment, you can add AppDynamics Database Visibility to the deployment.

-App agents can tell you about calls to backend databases, including errors and call counts.
-The Database Visibility module extends that visibility to the workings of the database server itself.
-It gives you detailed information on query execution and performance, with an agent-less profile.
+App Agents provide information about calls to backend databases, including errors and call counts.
+The Database Visibility module extends your visibility into the workings of the database server itself by providing you with information about query execution and performance with an agent-less profile.

-AppDynamics Server Visibility adds to your view of the data center, with rich information on the performance of the machines and networks in your environment.
+AppDynamics Server Visibility contributes to your view of the data center by adding valuable information on the performance of the machines and networks in your environment.

-In this deployment, the database agent collects information from the database servers and sends it to the Controller, which persists some of that information in the Events Service.
-Database analytics features may use the Events Service, the document storage component of the platform that is optimized for searching and storing of high volumes of information.
+In this deployment, the Database Agent collects information from the database servers and sends it to the Controller, which persists some of that information in the Events Service.
+Database analytics features may use the Events Service, the document storage component of the platform that AppDynamics has optimized for searching and storing high volumes of information.